Madala Panji

 The Madala Panji is a chronicle of the Jagannath Temple, Puri, Odisha, India.
 It describes the historical events of Odisha related to Lord Jagannath and the Jagannath Temple.
 The Madala Panji dates from the 12th century.
+However other scholars like Harekrushna Mahatab, Krishna Chandra Panigrahi, Nilakantha Das etc. date it to 16th century with its writing commencing during the reign of Ramachandra Deva I of Bhoi dynasty who used panji as a proof of succession over the throne of Odisha.

 Madala Panji's role in Odia history

-While writing Odia history, historians like Sir W.W.Hunter and Andrew Stirling considered the facts related in Madala Panji as a base.
-The Madala Panji was traditionally written on a year-to-year basis.
-On Bijaya-Dashami day, the Karanas (official history writers of Puri, a caste of Odisha, involved in keeping the chronicle.
+The Madala Panji was traditionally written on a year-to-year basis on Vijaya-Dashami day by the Karanas (official history writers of Puri, a caste of Odisha, involved in keeping the chronicle).
 This ritual is cited as a proof that the tradition of keeping this chronicle began with Odia king Anantavarman Chodaganga Dev (1078–1150) himself.
 There are some, like Dr. Harekrushna Mahatab, Dr.Nilakantha Dash and Dr. Krushna Chandra Panigrahi who hold that the Panji dates from the reign of Ramachandra Deva I who re-established the worship of Lord Jagannatha after Kalapahad said to have destroyed it.
 The arguments are complex, but it is likely that much of the early record was indeed lost in the period that followed Kala Pahad and was rewritten in a fashion that mixed legend with history.
+In 1926 a researcher named Ram Prasad Chand arrived in Puri and collected copies of the Madala Panji from Deula Karana Gauranga Charan Samantaray, as per his inspection Panji dates from the reign of Ramachandra Deva I.

 Writers of Panji

-According to the tradition, Chodaganga created 24 families of Karanas to preserve the temple records.
+According to the tradition, Anantavarman Chodaganga created 24 families of Karanas to preserve the temple records.
 Of these, five were entrusted with the writing and preservation of the Madala Panji.
 They are: